 | HBS Working Paper Series

-High School and Financial Outcomes: The Impact of Mandated Personal Finance and Mathematics Courses
+High School Curriculum and Financial Outcomes: The Impact of Mandated Personal Finance and Mathematics Courses

-Financial literacy and cognitive capabilities are convincingly linked to the quality of financial decision-making, influencing savings, stock-picking, and avoidance of outright financial mistakes.
+Financial literacy and cognitive capabilities are convincingly linked to the quality of financial decision-making.
 Yet, there is little evidence that education intended to improve financial decision-making is successful.
-Using plausibly exogenous variation in exposure to state-mandated personal finance and mathematics training in high school, affecting millions of students, this paper answers the question "Can good financial behavior be taught in high school?"
-It can, though not via personal finance courses, which we find have no effect on financial outcomes.
-Instead, we find additional training in mathematics leads to greater financial market participation, more investment income, and better credit management, including less bankruptcy and fewer foreclosures.
+Using plausibly exogenous variation in exposure to state-mandated personal finance and mathematics high school courses, affecting millions of students, this paper answers the question "Can good financial behavior be taught in high school?"
+It can, though not via traditional personal finance courses, which we find have no effect on financial outcomes.
+Instead, we find additional mathematics training leads to greater financial market participation, investment income, and better credit management, including fewer foreclosures.